Teycir/Gist/README.md

   - 🎯 **Brief** (3-5 bullet points, ~500 words, fastest)
   - 📄 **Detailed** (comprehensive analysis, ~2000 words, slowest)
   - ⚡ **Key Points** (essential takeaways only, ~250 words, ultra-fast)
+- **Enable Multi-Search**: Check the Multi-Search option to search across Google, Bing, and DuckDuckGo simultaneously
 - **Save Summaries**: Click the save button (💾) to download as markdown file
 - **Share Results**: Use the share button to post on X (Twitter), LinkedIn, or email
 - **Copy to Clipboard**: One-click copy for pasting into documents